K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-- Access the deployment web from a browser to control the Counter function.
-Counter values can be obtained by controlling the counter application deployed in the Edge area through the web deployment in the Cloud area.
+Access the deployed web in a browser to control counter functions.
+Through the web deployed in the cloud environment, you can control the counter application deployed in the edge environment to obtain incremental count values.

 ![image 002]

 <br>

-- Check the device information in **Master Node** and check the counter information being collected.
-The values value update is checked below.
+Check the information of the Device in the `Control Plane node` to check the counter information being collected.
+The value of status is checked for updating.
 ```
 $ kubectl get device counter -oyaml -w
 ```